-You should never stage an unscheduled exercise without including and emphasising the phrase "this is an unscheduled exercise" in the preamble to the call out procedures!
-Failure to do so could result in serious legal consequences!
+You should never stage an unscheduled exercise without including and emphasising the phrase 'This is an unscheduled exercise' in the preamble to the call-out procedures!
+Failure to do so will have serious legal consequences!

-18. Action Step 15: Develop and implement disaster risk management policy frameworks and plans in provincial departments and other public entities in the province
+18. Action Step 15: Develop and implement disaster risk management policy frameworks and plans in municipal departments, DMAs and entities in the district municipality

-So far we have focused on the development of response and recovery plans that set out the arrangements for a province as a whole(section 39 of the DM Act) to coordinate and manage disasters that occur or are threatening to occur in its area.
-These arrangements do not, however, cover the arrangements of each provincial department and other public entities to deal with the occurrence from the point of view of their functional areas.
+So far we have focused on the development of response and recovery plans that set out the arrangements for a district municipality as a whole to coordinate and manage disasters that occur or are threatening to occur in its area.
+These arrangements do not, however, cover the arrangements of each municipal department, DMA (if applicable) and other municipal entities to deal with the occurrence from the point of view of their functional areas.

-The DM Act (section 38) and the NDMF explicitly require each provincial organ of state (provincial departments and other public entities) to prepare plans setting out contingency strategies and emergency procedures for its functional area.
-However, the requirements for disaster risk management planning by provincial organs of state set out in the DM Act and the NDMF extend far beyond contingency planning alone.
-The best way to ensure that all the requirements for disaster risk management planning are accounted for will be for each organ of state to first develop a disaster risk management policy framework for its functional area.
+The DM Act and the NDMF explicitly require each municipal organ of state (municipal departments, DMAs and other municipal entities) to prepare plans setting out contingency strategies and emergency procedures for its functional area.
+However, the requirements for disaster risk management planning by municipal organs of state set out in the DM Act and the NDMF extend far beyond contingency planning alone.
+The best way to ensure that all the requirements for disaster risk management planning are accounted for will be for each department, DMA (if applicable) and other municipal entity to first develop a disaster risk management policy framework for its functional area.
 This should then be supported by specific plans, programmes and projects for both risk reduction and response and recovery planning.

-You will recall that in Handbook 2 of this series we dealt with the development of a disaster risk management policy framework for the province and provided a template for creating the framework (see Template 7: Template for the development of a disaster risk management policy framework for a province).
-The template makes provision for each organ of state to develop a disaster risk management policy framework for its functional area.
-We therefore recommend that you encourage and support departments and other public entities in your province to take this approach.
+You will recall that in Handbook 2 of this series we dealt with the development of a disaster risk management policy framework for the district municipality and provided a template for creating the framework (see Template 7: Template for the development of a disaster risk management policy framework for a district municipality).
+The template makes provision for each municipal department, DMA (if applicable) and municipal entity to develop a disaster risk management policy framework for its functional area.
+We therefore recommend that you encourage and support departments, DMAs (if applicable) and entities in your district municipality to take this approach.
 For the sake of consistency, it is recommended that the framework follows the same structure as the NDMF.

-Need help with the development of a disaster risk management policy framework for departments and other public entities?
-Then dip into the Resource Folder.
+Need help with the development of a disaster risk management policy framework for departments, DMAs and municipal entities?
+Then dip into the Resource Folder.36 operational/functional arrangements and procedures for the departments, DMAs (if applicable) and municipal entitities and must include:

-The next task after disaster risk management policy development is to guide and support the relevant departments and other public entities with the development of response and recovery plans for their functional areas.
-These plans are an extension of the province's overall AHCP and HSCPs and must set out the specific internal operational/functional arrangements and procedures for the departments and other public entitities and must include:
+The next task after disaster risk management policy development is to guide and support the relevant departments, DMAs (if applicable) and municipal entities with the development of response and recovery plans for their functional areas.
+These plans are an extension of the district municipality's AHCP, the HSCPs and the FOPs and must set out the specific internal

-&lt;sup>31 Resource Document 10 (RD 10): Guidelines for the development of a policy framework and for the designation of focal points for disaster risk management in provincial organs of state.
+36 Resource Document 10 (RD 10): Guidelines for the development of a policy framework and for the designation of focal points for disaster risk management in municipal departments, internal units and other municipal entities in a district municipality.